infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

-* Familiarize yourself with the Official Tutorials and guides provided at infiniteflight.com **(insert hyperlink)**
+* Familiarize yourself with the Official Tutorials and guides provided at [infiniteflight.com](/guide)

-* Join our community at community.infiniteflight.com **(insert hyperlink)** and ask questions, there are loads of pilots & controllers out there ready to lend a hand
+* Join our community at [community.infiniteflight.com](https://community.infiniteflight.com/) and ask questions, there are loads of pilots & controllers out there ready to lend a hand

 * Once your grade is high enough to join the Expert Server, take it slow, follow all ATC instructions and be courteous to other pilots